Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay: Introduction

-Here $\Omega_0$ is a subset of the paths carrying a (weighted) norm $\|\cdot\|$ that makes $\Omega_0$ a Banach space with $\P_0(\Omega_0)=1$, and $C_1$, $C_2$ are explicit constants for weak disorder.
+Here, $\Omega_0$ is a subset of the paths carrying a (weighted) norm $\|\cdot\|$ that makes $\Omega_0$ a Banach space with $\P_0(\Omega_0)=1$, and $C_1$, $C_2$ are explicit constants for weak disorder.
 While for a fixed $\gamma\in (0,\gamma_c)$, the constants $C_1$ and $C_2$ do not match (and, given their nature, they should not match, as will be explained below), the bounds given in \eqref{bounds} agree in the limit $\gamma\to 0$ and coincide with the scaling exponents of the Wiener measure $\P_0$ as well.
 This will also be shown in Theorem \ref{thm-exp-decay}.
-We also remark that except for Theorem \ref{thm-thick} and Theorem \ref{thm-uniqueness-liouville}, the above results also hold for continuous directed polymers in non-Gaussian environments with exponential moments.
-We refer to Section \ref{sec-proof-sketch} for the main ideas of proof.
+In Theorem \ref{prop-Lp-moments}, we also prove the existence of positive and negative moments of its total mass in the entire weak disorder regime, showing that for all $\gamma \in (0,\gamma_c)$, there is some $p>1$ such that $\mu_\gamma(\Omega)\in L^p(\mathbf P)$ and also $\mu_\gamma(\Omega) \in L^{-q}$ for some $q>0$. \footnote{Here and through the sequel, we say for $q>0$ that $X\in L^{-q}$ if and only if $X^{-q} \in L^1$} Moreover, for $\gamma$ even smaller (in the so-called $L^2$-regime), it holds that $\mu_\gamma(\Omega)$ has negative moments of all order.
+Let us finally mention that, as in the first part of Theorem \ref{thm-existence}, Theorem \ref{thm-exp-decay} and Theorem \ref{prop-Lp-moments} hold also for continuous directed polymers in random environments with finite exponential moments (i.e., the environment is not required to be Gaussian), while for the second and third parts of Theorem \ref{thm-existence} we need the Gaussianity of the environment.
+We also refer to Section \ref{sec-proof-sketch} for the main ideas of the proof.

 In order to draw analogies, let us briefly recall Kahane's theory of GMC for log-correlated fields on finite dimensional spaces.
 Given a domain $D\subset \R^d$, a GMC is a rigorously defined version of the measures